 Show how public data are being used in science so that the government can make more transparent public investments.
 By using automated NLP approaches we enable government agencies and researchers to quickly find the information they need.

-The platform is designed to provide users with multiple access modalities to answer usage questions - a usage dashboard, Jupyter notebooks, and an API – and through workshops to engage the community.
+The platform is designed to provide users with multiple access modalities to answer usage questions – a dashboard, Jupyter notebooks, and an API.

 The Jupyter Notebooks are structured to enable researchers to access a database that contains the metadata and perform their own queries.